leohgs/data_science_projects/README.md

 # Leonardo Gouvêa Silva
-Bachelor in Business Administration with 5 years background in Procurement at large multinational companies.
+Bachelor in Business Administration with 5 years of background in Procurement at large multinational companies.
 Recently started diving into Data Science world, having started a MBA in Data Science and Analytics and constantly looking for new projects to apply in the everyday life.

 **Background in:** Business, Procurement and fresh in Data Science world.